 Individual physical impairments are not listed in the Equality Act.
 Instead, you must have been able to satisfy the statutory test for disability, on the date that you suffered the less favourable treatment.

-Long-term means that the disability must already have lasted, or can be expected to last, at least 12 months by the time the less favourable treatment takes place.
+Long-term means the disability must have lasted, or can be expected to last, at least 12 months.
 People with a fluctuating condition that is likely to recur within 12 months are covered.
-People with progressive conditions, such as cancer, multiple sclerosis or HIV, are included from the date of their diagnosis.
-Any kind of cancer is protected.